a1k89/debian-django-roadmap/README.md

 5. Main project directory: /home/a1/backend/project/

 -----
 Step 1.
-Connect to server through SSH.
-Then
+After connecting through SSH we add new user and add user to `sudo` group.
 ```
 sudo adduser a1
 sudo usermod -aG sudo a1
 ```

-Local machine:
+On a local machine we copy `ssh-key` to server and create `ssh alias`
 ```
 ssh-copy-id a1@example.com
 sudo mcedit /ssh/ssh_config